WCM-CancerImaging/3D-UTE-GRASP/README.md

 - It was tested only with v3.3.
 To be tested for other Paravision 360 versions.
 - It works with single echo or double echoes 3D UTE acquisition.
+- An example dataset can be available upon request to Gene kim (sgk4001@med.cornell.edu).

 ## Citation:
 If you use this, please cite Zhang et al (MRM 2019) in the references.